mitsuba-renderer/mitsuba3/README.md

 ## Compiling

-Compiling from scratch requires CMake and a recent version of XCode on Mac, Visual Studio 2017 on Windows, and GCC on Linux.
+Compiling from scratch requires CMake and a recent version of XCode on Mac, Visual Studio 2017 on Windows, or GCC/Clang (Clang is preferred) on Linux.

 On Linux and MacOS, compiling should be as simple as